adlyZaroui/Event-Lip-Reading/README.md

 # Event Data Classification

 This GitHub repository showcases an academic project that focuses on classifying event data obtained from an event-based sensor, also known as a neuromorphic sensor.
-The event data, provided by Prophesee, holds valuable insights that can be utilized across various domains.
+The event data, provided by [Prophesee](https://www.prophesee.ai), holds valuable insights that can be utilized across various domains.

 Please note that the data used for this project will not be published in this repository due to ownership rights.
-However, the same dataset can be accessed and downloaded by anyone interested from the following Kaggle link: [Prophesee Dataset](https://www.kaggle.com/competitions/smemi309-final-evaluation-challenge-2022/data).
+However, the same dataset can be accessed and downloaded by anyone interested from the following Kaggle link: [Kaggle Dataset](https://www.kaggle.com/competitions/smemi309-final-evaluation-challenge-2022/data).

 ## Introduction